Reference for all built-in template language functions¶

 (a regular expression) is supplied then the list is filtered to files that match pattern

 before the files are counted.
 The pattern match is case insensitive.
 See also the functions extra_file_names(), extra_file_size() and extra_file_modtime().
-This function can be used only in the GUI.
+This function can be used only in the GUI and the content server.

 has_note¶